stevemclaugh/preservation-torrent/Setup.md

 > <img src="img/Transmission.png" width=800>

 Once Transmission finishes verifying your data, it will seed the files for anyone who opens the torrent file we just created at `/home/transmission-daemon/info/torrents/DataRefuge_001_test.torrent`.
-Download that file using an FTP client (or however is most convenient) and share it with others.
+Download that file using an FTP client and share it with others.

 You can find the torrent file we just created [here](https://github.com/stevemclaugh/preservation-torrent/blob/master/DataRefuge_001_test.torrent?raw=true).